palakSingh621/Office-Management-APIs/README.md

       Request Body : Json containing updated office details.
       Functionality: Updates an existing office.
 ![req3](https://github.com/palakSingh621/Office-Management-APIs/assets/107800373/3c8259a6-55c0-4ab8-9a73-10509812103a)

-      Edge Cases and Validations:
-i.
-Validate that the officeId exists before attempting an update. ii.
-Ensure that the name and location fields are not empty. iii.
-Prevent updating an office to have the same name and location as another existing office.

 ### 4. Delete Office
       Endpoint: /offices